PhillHenry/RefinedPipes/mdocs/README.md

 With a pipeline that uses refined types:

 * The strong typing documents what is happening ([self-documenting code](https://en.wikipedia.org/wiki/Self-documenting_code)).
-* This means it's easier to spot bugs.
+This means it's easier to spot bugs.
 * If you do make a mistake, you know at compile-time rather than hours into a build.
+* At runtime, you'll only see the first error before you jobs dies.
+At compile time, you'll see all errors.